 - Create 3D molds

 - Decorate windows (and more) for the holidays

 1. Hem Pants

-Use only small dabs and not full lines of glue: This makes removing the glue easier, and it won't stain the clothing.
-When I have done this in the past, I usually forget, and the glue just remains unseen.
+Use only small dabs and not full lines of glue—this makes removing the glue easier, and it won't stain the clothing.
+When I have done this in the past, I usually forget to remove the glue, so it just remains on mu pants unseen.
 Washing the clothing has no effect on the glue's adhesion.

 2. Fix Buttons